-Lithuania profile - Timeline - BBC News
+Lithuania profile

 2005 January - Foreign Minister Valionis admits that he was once an officer in the Soviet KGB reserves.
 A parliamentary inquiry is launched into his past and into similar allegations against two other senior officials.

-2005 June - Labour Party leader Viktor Uspaskich resigns as economics minister over allegations that his business dealings had breached ethics rules.
-His party carries on as part of ruling coalition.

-2005 September-October - Russian fighter jet crashes on Lithuanian territory, raising diplomatic tension with Moscow.
-Situation defused when investigation finds technical and human error to blame.

 2006 May-July - Prime Minister Algirdas Brazauskas resigns after the Labour Party pulls out of the ruling coalition.
-Parliament approves the president's second nominee for the post, Gediminas Kirkilas.
+Parliament appoints appoints Gediminas Kirkilas.

 2008 May - Parliament ratifies EU Lisbon Treaty.